RutronikSystemSolutions/RDK3_Radar_Presence_Detection/README.md

 The RAB3-Radar adapter board needs to be powered from a +5V power supply source via Arduino Headers.
 If the USB-C cable is connected with RDK3 and PC, the power is already supplied without any additional setup.

 To make this demo portable and use it with Li-PO(or Li-ION) batteries, the OTG booster needs to be activated.
-This demo has a very simple method implemented which allows users to enable the boost mode from the batter just by pressing a button USER BTN1.
+This demo has a very simple method implemented which allows users to enable the boost mode of the [DIO59020](https://www.dioo.com/uploads/product/20210520/9fdd66c936d397ab75a4638578b09190.pdf) charger just by pressing a button USER BTN1.

 - Connect the single-cell Li-PO or Li-ION battery, please respect the polarity.
 It would be best if the battery would have an internal protection circuit integrated.